Login Register Sign up for the GRM e-newsletter

 That's likely true of just about any car, though.
 Good Luck!

-They feel very comfortable from the start, and get better the more you become (ahem) intimate with them.
+NYG95GA wrote: They feel very comfortable from the start, and get better the more you become (ahem) *intimate* with them.
+That's likely true of just about any car, though.
+Good Luck!

 I'm pretty familiar with Neons- Saturday night will be my 61st ministock start in a Neon, plus a couple of years of Ice racing, plus 3 years of roadracing my other Neon.